 Conveniently located a 5-minute walk from Kintetsu Nara Station and a 8-minute walk from JR Nara Station, Yuzan Guest House Annex offers cosy accommodation with a shared kitchen.
 Free WiFi access is available throughout the property.
 Each room is simply decorated and comes with air conditioning and heating facilities.
 Guests can choose to stay in Japanese-style rooms featuring tatami (woven-straw) floor and futon bedding.
 Bathroom facilities are shared.
 At Guest House Yuzan Annex you will find a small garden, a terrace and a shared lounge.
 Free luggage storage is also available upon request.
 Guests can make a 10-minute stroll to the Nara Park, located in the city central area.
 Todaiji Temple and Heijo Palace are both a 10-minute drive away while Kansai International Airport can be reached with a 80-minute drive.
 Meals are not served on site.

-Featuring 2-star accommodation, SLOW HOUSE NARA is located in Nara, 1.3 km from Nara Station and 19 km from Iwafune Shrine.
-The 2-star guest house has air-conditioned rooms with a private bathroom and free WiFi.
-The accommodation provides a shared kitchen and luggage storage space for guests.
-At the guest house, each room comes with a desk.
-At SLOW HOUSE NARA every room is equipped with bed linen and towels.
-Higashiosaka Hanazono Rugby Stadium is 22 km from the accommodation, while Nippon Christ Kyodan Shijonawate Church is 23 km away.
-The nearest airport is Itami Airport, 54 km from SLOW HOUSE NARA.
+Hilo Hostel is located in Nara, within less than 1 km of Nara Station and 18 km of Iwafune Shrine.
+The 3-star hostel has air-conditioned rooms with a shared bathroom and free WiFi.
+The accommodation provides a shared kitchen, and luggage storage for guests.
+Higashiosaka Hanazono Rugby Stadium is 21 km from the hostel, while Nippon Christ Kyodan Shijonawate Church is 22 km away.
+The nearest airport is Itami Airport, 53 km from Hilo Hostel.